 Acts 2 says that the Holy Spirit (Ruach HaChodesh) came down over the top of the heads of those in the upper room like tongues of fire.
 In fact, the tongues were like little pillars of fire, hovering over the declared new temple of the Most High God.
 It was as if the Father was saying, “Judgment starts with the household of God.
 This is My fire.
 The trial starts here.
 The mountain top experience that happened once with Moses can happen with you every day.
 Don’t worry.
 With every trial, My power and mighty right hand is here to deliver you if you will continue to look into My eyes and trust Me with all your heart.”

-Finally, in the Hebrew, the word “fire” is spelled aleph, shin.
+Finally, in Hebrew, the word “fire” is spelled aleph, shin.
 If you take that back to its original pictograph hieroglyphic, Aleph represented “the strength of the leader” and Shin represented “the all-consuming fire or to consume.”
 When you put it together, the word “fire” actually means, “The strength of the leader is in the all-consuming fire!”

 So the next time you face a trial or know someone that is meeting face-to-face with the Almighty, get in the fire with them and encourage them that THIS IS WHERE THEIR STRENGTH BEGINS!
 This is where their PROMOTION lies!
-This is the moment masked in circumstance where they can be transformed, elevated, and promoted to new heights!
+This is the moment masked in a circumstance where they can be transformed, elevated, and promoted to new heights!

 Lastly, if you are going through a difficult trial right now, understand that the situation you’re going through is only a test of your emergency faith system.
 Keep your eyes looking deeply into His and remember that the same One that allowed you to come into the fire is the same One that will call you out.